TabulateJarl8/randfacts/README.md

 randfacts can be executed via the command line with the following commands:

-Normal execution; only safe facts
+Normal execution; only SFW (safe for work) facts

 ```sh
 $ python3 -m randfacts
 ```

-The unsafe argument can be supplied to provide only unsafe facts
+The unsafe argument can be supplied to provide only NSFW (not safe for work) facts

 ```sh
 $ python3 -m randfacts --unsafe
 ```

-The mixed argument can be provided to provide both safe and unsafe facts.
+The mixed argument can be provided to provide both SFW and NSFW facts.

 ```sh
 $ python3 -m randfacts --mixed